Perkedel/After-Church/Documents/Misc/Homestuck Family Feud 2.md

 Quinzor: Okay, everyone, if you want to be statue just to be authentic, you can, but feel free to move, coz you know.. `GIF`.
 Alright 1 minutes left! make sure the posing & the instruments are ready when the shot begins.
 Expect some alarm. that's where you prepare up.
 Relax!
 This is not strict game.
 I guess..

-Kanaya: Hey how do I look?
+Kanaya: Hey, What Do You Think With My Facial Statement Now (How Do I Look)?

 Tavros Nitram: lOOK'S LIKE BLACKHOLE TO ME, wOW,,